chelog/brawl/README.md

 - Squad Elimination
 - Gun Game

-*Team gamemodes present 2 teams, squad have 4 teams (squads), some of this modes will be removed after adding some planned ones*
+*Team modes present 2 teams, squad have 4 teams (squads), some of these will be removed after adding some planned ones*

 **Planned modes:**
 - Bomb defuse *(probably will use CSS maps)*